PM ‘sorry for believing Mandelson’s lies’ as he apologises to Epstein’s victims

 The Prime Minister was pressed on some of his own MPs publicly saying he should stand down to restore trust in politics.

-But asked whether his premiership would survive the storm, saying: “I was elected in on a mandate in 2024 to change the country for the better.
+But asked whether his premiership would survive the storm, he said: “I was elected in on a mandate in 2024 to change the country for the better.
 That is what we’re doing.”

 He said he was frustrated that “tomorrow’s front pages are unlikely to be about the pride in place project” but said “that is the change that will affect millions of lives and I will remain focused on it”.